2020’s divisive political debate could steer college football

 It’s undeniable that the south rules college football.
 There hasn’t been a non-SEC or ACC National Champion since 2015, and this April, the SEC set the record for most first-round draft picks in one draft by a single conference with 15, including six of the top 10.
 Competing with southern schools in football will always be an uphill climb for other universities around the country, but just how much tougher could that task get if schools outside the south, specifically those with Democrat-controlled governments, decide to take more caution in reopening?

-This is an issue that every other major conference faces, as the ACC has Miami (Florida) and Boston College, the Big Ten has Northwestern, the Big 12 has Texas and TCU, and the Pac-12 has USC, UCLA, Stanford and Cal.
+This is an issue that every other major conference faces, as the ACC has Miami (Florida) and Boston College, the Big Ten has Northwestern, the Big 12 has Texas and TCU and the Pac-12 has USC, UCLA, Stanford and Cal.

 Beyond preventing the spread of COVID-19, what if some liberal states refuse to budge?
 Can college football survive if the Pac-12 decides to cancel its fall 2020 football season?
 Cynics and trolls would look at the Pac-12’s inability to make the college football playoff in the last four years and say yes.
 Still, in reality, the answer is probably no, given all the money the NCAA would lose without their conference games being played.

-The NCAA likely won’t announce anything officially until there is a consensus amongst the conferences.
-Still, any sort of agreement on the right way to handle things may be a long way away based on the high variance in how each state is combating this pandemic.
+Any sort of agreement on the right way to handle things may be a long way away based on the high variance in how each state is combating this pandemic.